finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.87
 - Bug-Fix: Load zip file
-- Deck Editor: Redesigned horizontal layout
+- Deck Editor: Redesigned layout
 - Cards: Preview card image on hover

+## Active Sprint
 - Game-Play: Remove drawers and delete tokens

-## Active Sprint
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card